BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 	8. lastFireSFX - (fireSFX if not set) SFX emitter is unit.
 Single shot.
 In vanilla used by missiles.

   Note!
 Empty SFX value (example "preFireSFX":"") means vanilla value should be cleared.
 If want to keep vanilla value parameter should be omitted.
+  Note! both AudioKenetik and CustomVoices audio samples string ids can be used, if used CustomVoices ones <stop> events have no meaning and should be omitted
   For mentioned values mode have priority, than ammo, than weapon.

   "blockWeaponsInMechLocations": [], - list of mech locations. all weapons installed in this locations can't fire if this weapon is functional.